-Comparison of an item’s weaknesses and strength with its past versions or other similar product is named as Comparison Testing.
+Comparison of an item’s weaknesses and strengths with its past versions or other similar products is named Comparison Testing.

 13. Compatibility Testing

-Such types of software testing usually approves the behavior of software and runs in another climate, web servers, network environment, and hardware.
+Such types of software testing usually approve the behaviour of software and run in another climate, web servers, network environment, and hardware.

 Compatibility testing guarantees that products can run on a different configuration, diverse database, different browsers, and their different versions too.
 This testing is performed by the testing team.